json-api-dotnet/JsonApiDotNetCore/README.md

 [![NuGet](https://img.shields.io/nuget/v/JsonApiDotNetCore.svg)](https://www.nuget.org/packages/JsonApiDotNetCore/)
 [![MyGet CI](https://img.shields.io/myget/research-institute/v/JsonApiDotNetCore.svg)](https://www.myget.org/feed/research-institute/package/nuget/JsonApiDotNetCore)

+JsonApiDotnetCore provides a framework for building [json:api](http://jsonapi.org/) compliant web servers.
+Unlike other .Net implementations, this library provides all the required middleware to build a complete server.
+All you need to focus on is defining the resources.
+However, the library is also fully extensible so you can customize the implementation to meet your specific needs.

 ## Installation

-`Install-Package JsonApiDotNetCore`
+`Install-Package JsonApiDotnetCore`

-Click [here](https://www.nuget.org/packages/JsonApiDotNetCore/) for the latest NuGet version.
+Click [here](https://www.nuget.org/packages/JsonApiDotnetCore/) for the latest NuGet version.

 For pre-releases, add the [MyGet](https://www.myget.org/feed/Details/research-institute) package feed (https://www.myget.org/F/research-institute/api/v3/index.json)